…to the one not working, but believing on Him justifying the ungodly, his faith is counted for righteousness.

 (Mat 12:33 NIV)

 “Making the tree good” is equivalent to the real change of heart that the Gospel can bring, which results in a new creation and a new life of goodness.
 Saul-Paul called the Gospel “the power of God for salvation (rescue, transformation) to everyone who believes (the Gospel).”
-We turn now to that Gospel which, by our faith, becomes the power of God for transformation, rescue and salvation to us.
+We turn now to that Gospel which, by our faith, becomes the power of God for transformation, rescue and actual righteousness to us.

 “The kingdom of God has come near.
 Repent and believe the good news!”